Frequently Asked Questions

 We also encourage you to check the calendar frequently.
 When cancellations occur, spots automatically open up on the website.
 If the shift you’re interested in is marked “Full” or “Reserved”, there are no more available slots for that shift.

 Q: What’s the age requirement to volunteer?

 Q: I would like to donate food before my volunteer shift.
-Who should I contact about food donations?
+How do I do that?

 Q: Where can I put my personal belongings while I volunteer?

 A: Each program area has a designated space for you to store your personal belongings for your shift.
 Please remember, the Food Bank is not responsible for lost or stolen items while you are serving with us.
 Volunteers do not need to bring any tools or personal items.
 Please make sure you wear closed-toe shoes and appropriate clothing for your shift.
 If you need a water bottle, please bring your own.

 Q: Why do you need my personal information for the registration process?

 A: We fully respect your privacy, and the Food Bank will never sell or share your personal information for any reason.
 We collect only required information and records on each individual (such as a volunteer agreement and media release).
 For this reason, each volunteer must create their own account prior to serving with the Food Bank.